-μ C++ requires at least GNU [Tie90] gcc-3.4.x or greater, or Intel icc 8.1 or 9.0.
-These compilers can be obtained free of charge. μ C++ works reasonably well with GNU gcc-3.3.x, but there are some user compilation situations that fail (e.g., some usages of osacquire/isacquire).
-As well, μ C++ does not build with gcc-3.3.x on Solaris 10. μ C++ does NOT compile using other compilers.
+μ C++ requires at least GNU [Tie90] gcc-3.4.x or greater, or Intel icc 8.1 or 9.x.
+These compilers can be obtained free of charge.
+As well, μ C++ programs may contain OpenMP directives for the Intel 9.x compiler, when compiled with the -openmp flag. μ C++ works reasonably well with GNU gcc-3.3.x, but there are some user compilation situations that fail (e.g., some usages of osacquire/isacquire).
+However, μ C++ does not build with gcc-3.3.x on Solaris 10. μ C++ does NOT compile using other compilers.

-8.3 Installation
+9.4 Installation